arthur-e/cscs-530-w2016/assignments/midterm-rubric.md

         -- Number of people
         -- Income level | No. of people
         -- Job security | Income, No. of people
+        -- Lot size (varies in time with house)
         Actions:
         -- Move within neighborhood (no cost)
         -- Move to another neighborhood (cost)